lmur98/AFFttention/README.md

 You can find the topological nodes of the [training](https://drive.google.com/drive/folders/1kMPBrhFyDjICl4I2cvstZGUxJjFg3WQQ?usp=drive_link) and [validation](https://drive.google.com/drive/folders/11ImgNItf6rdvvXOWvNgF1YBTyzSzUn8F?usp=drive_link) videos.
 Each directory is a list of dicts, where each dict contains the different topological zones of that video, their STA annotations, the Ego4D narrations and the respective video frames.
-Note that a zone is just the topological nodes of EgoTopo, obtained with the mentioned Siamese R-18.
+Note that a zone is just the topological nodes of EgoTopo, obtained with the mentioned Siamese R-18 finetuned on Ego-4D.
+We pre-compute the Superkeypoints, homographies and R-152 features.
+Here you can just download the [weights](https://iplab.dmi.unict.it/sharing/afftention/Ego_4D_Siamese_R18_5MLP_ALL_18_5130.pth) of the trained network on those labels.

 For the affordances propagation, we try different alternatives (using only the topological nodes or aggrupating in cross-environmental clusters).
 The best version work with only topological nodes (propagate_aff_from_node.py), but feel free to try the other alternatives.